kevsofr/Sample.Api/README.md

 # Sample API

-This project in a sample API in .NET 6.
+This project is a sample API in .NET 6.